-If someone says they’re going to “knuckle down,” then that means they are going to get serious.
-They are done playing around!
+If someone says they’re going to “knuckle down,” that means they are going to get serious.

-Anyways, the phrase goes back to at least the 18th century.
-It is written in a book called A New General English Dictionary; Perculiarly calculated for the Use and Improvement Of such as are unacquainted with the Learned Languages, which was first worked on by Thomas Dyche.
+Anyways, this phrase goes back to at least the 18th century.
+It’s written in a book called A New General English Dictionary; Perculiarly calculated for the Use and Improvement Of such as are unacquainted with the Learned Languages, first worked on by Thomas Dyche.
 Then later, it was finished by William Pardon around the year 1740.
-A part of the book defines the words knuckle and knuckle down, and it reads like so:
+A part of the book defines the words knuckle and knuckle down like so:

 “To stoop, bend, yield, comply with, or submit to; and is a particular phrase used by lads, at a play called taw, wherein they frequently say, Knuckle down to your taw, or fix your hand exactly in the place where your marble lies.”

-A taw, from the quote, can refer to a marble.
+For context, in the quote a “taw” can refer to a marble.

-- After placing third in the swimming competition, Jeff decided to knuckle down for the next event as he aims to take first place.
+- After placing last at his school’s swimming competition, Jeff decided he needed to knuckle down for the next race.

 - It’s time to buckle down so I can win this game of Chess.